| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Proportions express equality between ratios and are used to divide quantities fairly or solve scaling problems.
+Rationale: Proportions express equality between ratios and are used to divide quantities fairly or solve scaling problems. - Which reading skill focuses on word meaning in context?

 A. Grammar